mozilla/application-services/docs/product-portal/applications/welcome.md

 ---
 id: welcome
-title: Applications
+title: Using the application-services client components
 sidebar_label: Intro
 ---

-Here you will find useful documentation for building new products, services and applications.
+Here you will find extremely preliminary documentation on using application-services libraries as part of a building a new app.
+While we work on building out this documentation, please reach out to the devs in #rust-components in Slack to help you get started.